 The BSEACD mandate is to conserve, protect, and enhance the groundwater resources of the Barton Springs segment of the Edwards Aquifer and other groundwater resources located within the District boundaries.
 The District has the authority to undertake various studies and implement structural facilities and non-structural programs to achieve its statutory mandate.
 Aquifer Science is a major program area of the District and critical to the management of any groundwater resource.
+A summary of the major study areas and implications for aquifer management are summarized in a 2017 document titled “30 Years of Aquifer Science.”
+That document can be found here.
 Below is an outline of the major areas of study.

 Sustainable Yield and Groundwater Modeling